Ticlla/GameOfLive/README.md

 Cell.py and Game.py Contains all the Game logic / business rule

-client_game.py is a game demo on 3X3 2D array (Matrix)
+clientgame.py is a game demo on 3X3 2D array (Matrix)

+run as 'python clientgame.py' in CLI and see output